Administrative Procedure 245: Programs - Care and Treatment

 3.1 Support for these programs is provided by the appropriate superintendent of education, as designated by the Director of Education.

-3.2 Agreements will be reviewed or initiated annually, as required by the Ministry of Education.
+3.2 Agreements may be reviewed or initiated annually, as required by the Ministry of Education.

-3.3 Each care and treatment educational program will have an admission/de-mission procedure, which is in accordance with the Ministry of Education guidelines.
-Development of the procedure will be in consultation with the appropriate facility staff, the superintendent of education responsible for the program, host principal and other district staff as appropriate.
+3.3 Each care and treatment educational program will have an admission/withdrawal procedure, which is in accordance with the Ministry of Education guidelines.
+Development of the procedure will be in consultation with the appropriate facility staff, the superintendent of education responsible for the program, host principal and other AMDSB staff as appropriate.

 2. management of the program budget;